JoseAAManzano/CLOUD/README.md

 <!-- CITATION -->
 ## Cite this project

+Our paper is currently under review.
+We will update the citations accordingly once it is accepted for publication.
+However, if you decide to cite this work before it is published, please use the following:

 **APA**

 Aguasvivas, J. A., Testolin, A., Zorzi, M., & Carreiras, M. (2021, August 3).
 Words in the CLOUD: How orthographic similarity and bilingual experience facilitate foreign vocabulary learning. https://doi.org/10.31234/osf.io/8tx7p